konsnos/konsnos.github.io/about.markdown

 My name is Konstantinos Egkarchos, I'm from Greece and I'm a freelance software developer.

 I love making games.
 I started with Flash and ActionScript 3.
 Then I jumped into Unity and after a lot of years in the industry I consider myself an expert.
-I make simple and complicated games and apps with it.
+I make both simple and complicated games and apps with it.
 Check out my [LinkedIn](https://www.linkedin.com/in/konsnos/).
 I'm a great fan of AR and the like.
 If you like it too then drop me a message!

 I tend to dabble in other languages too depending on what I wish to make.
 Although usually successful most are horribly made.
 Here is a useless list of some:
 * A DnD database with PHP, SQL and AJAX, with spells and monsters long before *Wizards* decided that it was worth it.
 Repeated it with Dark Heresy II.